About

 Beyond the Role

-I read widely, and I read slowly—spending time with probability theory and Beyond Good and Evil, alongside essays and writing that challenge how I think about uncertainty, risk, and human behaviour.
-Mornings are reserved for a walk or a jog—though I've been honest about how difficult it often is to get out of bed.
+I read widely, and I read slowly — mostly non-fiction, drawn to Probability and Information Theory, Systems Thinking, Neuroscience, and the writers who challenge how I think about Uncertainty, Risk, and Human Behaviour.
+YouTube has quietly become a primary source of learning too — long-form lectures, interviews, and explanations now sit alongside the books.
+Mornings are reserved for a walk or a jog — though I’ve been honest about how difficult it often is to get out of bed.

 I live and work in Dehradun, in the foothills of the Himalayas.
 The mountains are a good reminder that governance is not the largest thing in the world.